BEARD-Leaderboard/BEARD-Leaderboard.github.io/README.md

 ## Contributions
-Contributions both to the website and code are very welcome, as well as any suggestions for improving the project!
+Contributions both to the [website](https://beard-leaderboard.github.io/) and [code](https://github.com/zhouzhengqd/BEARD) are very welcome, as well as any suggestions for improving the project!
 We would be happy to hear any feedback on how to make it better and more comprehensive.
+Feel free to reach out via email at zhengzhou@buaa.edu.cn or on GitHub: [zhouzhengqd](https://github.com/zhouzhengqd).